 ERC721 Token

-The ERC721 token standard defines an interface for non-fungible tokens.
+The defines an interface for non-fungible tokens.
 In contrast to ERC20 tokens, each token of an ERC721 contract is unique.
-One famous implementation of the standard is CryptoKitties.
+One famous implementation of the standard is .

 # Author: Sören Steiger, twitter.com/ssteiger_